- Reviewed: 27 July 2022, 09:24 NZST

 General travel advice

-New Zealanders travelling or living in Switzerland should have a comprehensive travel insurance policy in place.
+New Zealanders travelling or living in Switzerland should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check your policy to ensure that you are covered for all activities you intend undertaking in Switzerland, such as adventure sports.

 New Zealanders in Switzerland are encouraged to register their details with the Ministry of Foreign Affairs and Trade.